adspect/adspect/recommendations.md

     type) after bans--each time a file is downloaded a new unique JavaScript fingerprinting code is generated for it, ensuring that the code will not be detected as malicious or suspicious.

+## Do Not Stand Out!

+Most ad networks have a routine practice of reviewing all advertising campaigns every once in a while.
+Apart from helping you pass the initial review after launching a new campaign, the first and foremost task of any cloaking service is to protect your running campaigns from these recurring reviews.
+Adspect does this very efficiently, proven by many successful campaigns in different ad networks.

+But there's a catch: if your advertising activity stands out compared to an average advertiser as perceived by a particular network, it will eventually attract attention of their policy-enforcing team, invoke manual and detailed scrutiny, and will inevitably lead to "piercing the cloak" and suspension.
+We can guarantee solid protection from routine reviews, but no service can protect you from determined investigators driven by suspicion.

+Remember: *do not stand out!* If you slip somehow and put network staff on alert, then you're done.
+There's no coming back from that one.
+Here are some common preventive guidelines:

+* Do not run ridiculous amounts of traffic from a single account.
+High volume indicates consistent profitability and thereby raises interest in the nature of your campaigns.
+* Keep the number of active campaigns per account low.
+More campaigns = more things to inspect and uncover.
+* Always use a tracker.
+Continuous affiliate campaigns run without any tracking prompts an observer to wonder how it is possible to sustain them on profitable level.
+* Always use tracking parameters with macros supported by the network.
+This tip is related to the one above and is especially crucial for campaigns with wide targeting settings.
+* Use postback feature, if supported by the network.

+These considerations outline the principle of division of responsibility: Adspect is responsible for protecting you from regular campaign reviews, and you are responsible for not attracting attention.

+## Avoid Redirects

+One notable drawback of cloud-based services like Adspect is that they contribute to overall latency of click processing because of round-trip network lags between your tracker and the service's backend servers.
+If you observe high technical loss in the "Reporting" section, then it may indicate a network latency problem.

+We highly recommend to keep your redirect chains as short as possible.
+Host your own landing pages with file-based display mechanism instead of redirects to external URLs ([detailed here](streams.html#money-page).)
+Put tracker either before or after our `index.php` file in the traffic flow, but not at both sides.
+Place your tracker geographically close to your target country or region, if possible.

 ## Facebook Pixel

 If you must use Facebook Pixel to signal conversion events from your money page, then **do not** do so using